richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 ```

 Logic Explained:
-* `var indexer...` creates a new SearchIndexer object that represents an indexer in Azure Cognitive Search
+* `var indexer...` creates a new SearchIndexer object that represents an indexer in Azure AI Search
   * The indexer is associated with the data source named `dataSourceName` and the index named `indexName`
   * Inside the `{...}` block, parameters are set for the indexer; these parameters control how the indexer behaves during indexing
     * In this case, the `ImageAction` parameter is set to `GenerateNormalizedImagePerPage`, which means the indexer will generate a normalized image for each page of a document